-Keep in mind that your rent doesn’t include other costs associated with owning a home like insurance and taxes.
-This means you’ll likely end up taking a premium that’s below what you’re currently paying in rent to stay at the same DTI.
+Keep in mind that your rent doesn’t include other costs associated with owning a home, like insurance and taxes.
+This means you’ll likely end up taking a payment that’s below what you’re currently paying in rent to stay at the same DTI.

 $8,000 × .35 = $2,800

-Ideally, you’d want to spend a total of around $800 per month on your mortgage premium.
+Ideally, you’ll want to spend a total of around $2,800 per month on your mortgage payment.
 This will keep you around your ideal DTI.

 Step 2: Estimate Your Monthly Mortgage Payments

 However, lenders can create their own custom loan offerings.
-At Quicken Loans® you can get a term as short as 8 years or as long as 30 years.
+At Rocket Mortgage®, you can get a term as short as 8 years or as long as 30 years.

 Taking a longer mortgage term lowers your monthly payments.
 This can allow you to buy a more expensive home.
 However, you’ll pay more for your loan over time with interest charges.

-Interest payments go to your lender in exchange for giving you your loan.
-The specific interest rate you’ll pay depends on a number of factors including your credit score, your loan structure and current market conditions.
-Even a difference of a tenth of a point in interest can mean paying thousands more for your loan over time, so it’s worth the effort to shop around for a loan to get the best rate possible.
+Interest payments go to your lender in exchange for your loan.
+The specific interest rate you’ll pay depends on a number of factors, including your credit score, your loan structure and current market conditions.
+Even a difference of a tenth of a point in interest can mean paying thousands more for your loan over time, so it’s worth the effort to shop around to get the best rate possible.

 Need a little more help to figure out exactly how much you can afford to spend on a home?
-Rocket Mortgage®’s Mortgage Calculator helps you estimate your total mortgage and how much you can expect to pay each month.
+The Rocket Mortgage Mortgage Calculator helps you estimate your total loan and how much you can expect to pay each month.
 Play around with the mortgage calculator until you settle on a monthly payment that matches up with your budget.